Q: Do I need to hire a lawyer for my immigration case?

 Notarios are not licensed professionals, and therefore are not regulated as lawyers are.
 This means that they have nothing to lose for dishonest or incompetent legal advice, unlike lawyers who may lose their professional license for such conduct.
 We strongly recommend that you consult with an immigration attorney whom you trust before filing any immigration applications.

-Contact Aretz & Chisholm Immigration today to schedule a consultation regarding your immigration case.
+Contact Aretz & Company Immigration today to schedule a consultation regarding your immigration case.